highfestiva/finplot/README.md

 ## Realtime updating with realistic indicator

-Included in this repo [a 40-liner example](example.py) which updates in realtime with Bitcoin/Dollar pulled from the BitFinex exchange.
-It also shows a realistic and useful indicator (TD Sequential).
+Included in this repo are [a 40-liner Bitfinex example](example-bfx.py) and [a slightly more complicated BitMEX websocket example](example-bitmex-ws.py), which both update in realtime with Bitcoin/Dollar pulled from the exchange.
+They also shows realistic and useful indicators (TD Sequential for BFX and
+Bollinger Bands for BitMEX).

 Enjoy!